kmac/mindfulnotifier/README.md

 ### Features:

 * Configure either a periodic or random reminder interval.
-    - e.g. hourly, or every 15 minutes, or randomly between 30 minues and an hour
+    - e.g. hourly, or every 15 minutes, or randomly between 30 minutes and an hour
+    - periodic intervals are aligned from the top of the hour
 * Edit or add your own reminder messages.
-* Choose from a set of default bells, or provide your own.
+    - Choose from a set of default bells, or provide your own.
-* Separate controls for mute and vibrate.
+* Separate controls for 'mute' and 'vibrate'.
-* Define a range of time for quiet hours.
+* Define a time range for daily quiet hours.

-## Project Information and Source Code

-The source code is available on github at [mindfulnotifier](https://github.com/kmac5/mindfulnotifier) Please see this link for additional help, or to report any issues.
+### Notes on Application Settings in Android

+#### Battery Optimization

+Some phones will kill apps when running in the background after a relatively short period of time.
+Unfortunately, if your phone is killing the app then you will stop getting notifications.
+If this is happening, you must disable any 'battery optimization' settings for this app.
+This varies from phone-to-phone - generally you must go into the settings for the app on your phone and turn off any battery optimization.
+See https://dontkillmyapp.com/ for your phone type and android version for more information.

 ### Bells